pnp/PnP/Samples/Diagnostics.Logging/README.md

 ![](http://i.imgur.com/EdpxQVH.png)

-In the next update we'll deomstrate how to send and retrieve yuor logging data to Azure Table and Blob Storage.
+In the next update we'll demonstrate how to send and retrieve yuor logging data to Azure Table and Blob Storage.